-SCP can provide an information letter to athletes during sample collection.
+Sample Collection Personnel can provide an information letter to athletes during sample collection.
 This letter should include the following:

-- a) outline that, based on relevant national and/or health government directives, sample collection is safe to conduct and that additional measures have been put in place to further protect the athletes' health and minimize the risk of COVID-19 transmission during sample collection; - b) confirm that the athlete in question has been selected for doping control and the requirement to comply; - c) outline the potential consequences to the athlete should they refuse to comply; - d) request that the athlete contacts you (ADO) if their health status changes; - e) summarize the additional personal information that the ADO will ask athletes to provide to ensure their health and safety as well as that of SCP, and the manner in which this information will be used, stored and shared; and - f) provide appropriate ADO contact information for any questions or follow-up.
+- a) outline that, based on relevant national and/or health government directives and/or set by the ADO, sample collection is safe to conduct and that additional measures have been put in place to further protect the athletes' health and minimize the risk of COVID-19 transmission during sample collection; - b) confirm that the athlete in question has been selected for doping control and the requirement to comply; - c) outline the potential consequences to the athlete should they refuse to comply;

-4.4 Develop a communication strategy to address if any SCP or athlete contracts COVID-19:

-- a) If any SCP contracts COVID-19, athletes who have been tested by the SCP within the last 14 days should be informed as well as the laboratory.
-The identity of the SCP should not be disclosed.
-The SCP should follow any government health authority recommendations on contract tracing and guarantine. - b) Alternatively, athletes who are tested and subsequently contract COVID-19 should be encouraged to inform the ADO that was responsible for the SCP who collected the sample so that the SCP and the laboratory (through the provision of the sample code number only) can be contacted and advised.
+- d) request that the athlete contacts you (ADO) if their health status changes; - e) summarize the additional personal information that the ADO will ask athletes to provide to ensure their health and safety as well as that of Sample Collection Personnel, and the manner in which this information will be used, stored and shared; and - f) provide appropriate ADO contact information for any questions or follow-up. - 4.4 Develop a communication strategy to address the situation if any Sample Collection Personnel or athlete contracts COVID-19: - a) If any Sample Collection Personnel contract COVID-19, athletes who have been tested by the Sample Collection Personnel within the last 14 days should be informed as well as the laboratory.
+The identity of the Sample Collection Personnel should not be disclosed.
+The Sample Collection Personnel should follow any government health authority recommendations on contract tracing and quarantine. - b) Alternatively, athletes who are tested and subsequently contract COVID-19 should be encouraged to inform the ADO that was responsible for the Sample Collection Personnel who collected the sample so that the Sample Collection Personnel and the laboratory (through the provision of the sample code number only) can be contacted and advised.